Reviews You Can Rely On

 Warmth

-The second most important part of a blanket is how well it keeps you warm.
+The point of a blanket is to keep you warm.
 We employed several tests to discern which models are better for your temperature than others.
 We started in the lab, using hot water to test the insulation capabilities of each blanket.
 Then we took them all into the real world to see how they perform.
 We laid on snow, stood in blustery winds, cooked winter camping meals, and nestled into chairs and couches.

 camping blanket - not every blanket is up to the task of keeping you warm when the...